kubernetes-sigs/hydrophone/docs/air-gapped.md

 ## Requirements

-The follow are requirements for this guide:
+Following are the requirements for this guide:

 - Docker 18.03 or newer
 - Hydrophone installed on the host machine